 - Rremove the pumpkin cheesecake cookies from the oven, and let them cool for one hour.
 You can eat them before the one hour mark, but the cheesecake filling inside will be soft.
 I like to let these cool for 5-10 minutes, then place them in the fridge for one hour to allow the cheesecake filling to fully set.

 - These cookies will hold up great in the fridge for up to one week,

 - I use PEScience protein, which is a blend of whey & casein protein powder.
 When I first developed this recipe I used 100% whey protein and can confirm it works well!
 The only difference is that you'll likely want to use slightly less pumpkin, as whey protein requires less liquid.
 Start with 40g of pumpkin and only add more if needed.

 - I typically use "light butter" in my recipes to save calories, but these cookies require full-fat butter or coconut oil.
-Since they are virtually carb-free, the extra fat gets us the texture we want.
+Since they are virtually carb-free, the extra fat gets us the authentic cookie consistency we want.

 - I do not count sugar substitutes in my carb totals.
 If you are very strict about carbs, be sure to count those.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving Calories 145Total Fat 9gCarbohydrates 4.5gProtein 12g